azat-co/ga-backbone/README.md

     });
 ```

-We'll come back to later to add logic to create and render View, before we do it we should define our homeView:
+We'll come back to the **home** function later to add more logic for creating and rendering of a View.
+Right now we should define our **homeView**:

 ```javascript
     var homeView = Backbone.View.extend({
     });
 ```

-Looks similar, right?
-Backbone uses similar approach with extend and JSON structure.
-There are a multiple way to proceed from now on but the best practice is to use **el** and ***template*** properties:
+Looks familiar, right?
+Backbone.js uses similar syntax for for all of its components: extend function and a JSON object as a parameter to it.
+There are a multiple ways to proceed from now on, but the best practice is to use **el** and ***template*** properties which are "magical", i.e., special in Backbone.js:

 ```javascript
     var homeView = Backbone.View.extend({